andrei-egeniq/rxbus/README.md

 What does BusRelay do that is special?

 BusRelay keeps the event until the Android framework can consume it.
-If an API call returns data right after the user rotates the device, the object is kept and delived to the recreated Activity.
+If an API call returns data right after the user rotates the device, the data is kept and delived to the recreated Activity.

 If the event is kept, as BehaviorRelay does, on rotation the event is handled again, with posible undesired side effects.